Triaxiality in galaxy clusters: Mass versus Potential reconstructions: Introduction

-Modelling the 3D morphology of a cluster from the 2D observations is complicated due to projection effects, with the contribution of the substructures, the unknown orientation angle, and the intrinsic ellipticity of the cluster.
-We show here that this task is complex even based on the full 3D density distribution of simulated, relaxed clusters.
-Indeed, substructure removal is performed for an assumed cluster morphology and this, in turn, makes the cluster approach the particular, assumed shape.
-This is for instance what happens when using the azimuthal median method to remove substructures \citep[][]{eckert15}: in each spherical shell, the median is used instead of the mean.
-While being very efficient for spherically symmetric clusters \citep{zhuravleva13}, we saw in our companion study \citep{tchernin20} that applying this method to an elliptical cluster biases low the resulting profile (even for a cluster with small ellipticity, see Fig. A.8 of this study).
-However, their exist also less strict selection criteria to identify and remove substructures in spherical shells.
-For instance the X-$\sigma$ criterion, where X corresponds to a density threshold above which the pixels with larger density values are excluded from the analysis \citep[for instance X=3.5 is used in][]{lau15}.
-More advanced methods exist, which use an iterative procedure that relies on a principal component analysis (PCA) on shells whose shapes are updated at each iteration by the result of the PCA \citep{Dubinski91,lau11b}.
+Modelling the 3D morphology of a cluster from 2D observations is complicated due to projection effects arising from the unknown orientation angle and the intrinsic ellipticity of the cluster, but also from the contribution of the substructures.
+We show here that this task \ch{is not trivial due to ambiguities even} \chn{if we have at hand} the full 3D density distribution of simulated clusters. \ch{For instance}, substructure removal is performed for an assumed cluster morphology and this, in turn, biases the resulting density distribution -- as can be observed when using the azimuthal median method to remove substructures \citep[][]{eckert15}: in each spherical shell, the median is used instead of the mean.
+While being very efficient for spherically symmetric clusters \citep{zhuravleva13}, we saw in our companion study \citep{tchernin20} that applying this method to an elliptical cluster biases low the resulting profile (even for a cluster with small ellipticity, see Fig. A.8 of that study).
+However, there exist also less strict selection criteria to identify \ch{substructures in spherical shells, such as} the $X$-$\sigma$ criterion, where $X$ corresponds to a density threshold above which the pixels with larger density values are excluded from the analysis \citep[\ch{for instance $X=3.5$ is used in}][]{zhuravleva13, lau15}.